1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 What it costs to hire a buyer agent

-In most Maricopa transactions, the seller pays the buyer agent commission as part of the listing agreement.
-So in the typical case, hiring us as a buyer agent in Maricopa AZ costs you nothing out of pocket.
+In most Maricopa transactions, the seller pays the buyer agent compensation as part of the contract, and it is negotiable.
+So in the typical case, hiring us as a buyer agent in Maricopa, AZ costs you nothing out of pocket.

 The 2024 NAR settlement changed how buyer agent compensation is disclosed and negotiated.
 We will walk you through exactly how compensation works for your specific situation in the first conversation, before you sign anything.